tobek/laminae/notes.md

     + https://eng.kiamau.tki.org.nz/Teachers-notes/Waiata-and-haka
     + http://www.waiata.maori.nz/en/about
 - hakim bey TAZ
-    + "chaos is the sum of all orders" hakim bey CNC
+    + "chaos is the sum of all orders" hakim bey CNC CED
     + "the architecture of suffocation and paralysis will be *blown up* only by our total celebration of everything---even darkness" hakim bey
     + “Chaos comes before all principles of order & entropy, it's neither a god nor a maggot, its idiotic desires encompass & define every possible choreography, all meaningless aethers & phlogistons: its masks are crystallizations of its own facelessness, like clouds.”
-CNC
+CNC CED
-- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (CGD, LED)
+- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (LED)
 - “Mamá sabía ser alegre.
 Mamá sabía ser temerosa.
 Mamá sabía olvidar fácilmente.
 Y, sin embargo tenía buena memoria.
 Mamá me daba con la puerta en la narices, y sin embargo, me admitía en su baño.
 A veces mamá se me perdía, pero su instinto me encontraba.
 Cuando yo rompía vidrios, mamá ponía la masilla.
 A veces se instalaba en el error, aunque a su alrededor hubiera sillas suficientes.
 Aun cuando se encerraba en sí misma, para mí siempre estaba abierta.
 Temía las corrientes de aire y sin embargo no paraba de levantar el viento.
 Gastaba, y no le gustaba pagar impuestos.
 Yo era el revés de su medalla.
 Cuando mamá jugaba corazones ganaba siempre. ” ― Günter Grass, El Tambor De Hojalata (CEC?)
 - Just had a dream where I was a protagonist named Jim.
 Jim knew that after death, part of Jim's patron god would become a copy of Jim, remember being Jim.
 But Jim figured that had nothing to do with him.
 Dead was dead. / Woke up, realized Jim was right and I was Jim's patron god. - https://twitter.com/St_Rev/status/1085079881627643904
 - "A taker likewise is an order taker.
 These are different than market makers and market takers, which make and take markets, but may take or make orders.
 On the AirSwap Network, you may take the role of maker or taker."
-LNP if there is some market element?
 LND somehow?
-- "It no more is than it is not or it both is and is not or it neither is nor is not." -- Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views <https://en.wikipedia.org/wiki/Pyrrho> CNC
+- "It no more is than it is not or it both is and is not or it neither is nor is not." -- Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views <https://en.wikipedia.org/wiki/Pyrrho> CNC CED
 - "You'd have to stand a very long time at the top of a mountain before a cooked goose flies into your mouth."
 - "A transition from an author’s book to his conversation, is too often like an entrance into a large city, after a distant prospect.
 Remotely, we see nothing but spires of temples and turrets of palaces, and imagine it the residence of splendour, grandeur and magnificence; but when we have passed the gates, we find it perplexed with narrow passages, disgraced with despicable cottages, embarrassed with obstructions, and clouded with smoke." -- Dr. Samuel Johnson; The Rambler, No. 14 (5 May 1750)
 - "An amazing creative solution has to obey at least one law, the criterion that makes it a "solution".
 It's the one box you can't step outside: No optimization without goals." -- <http://www.lesswrong.com/posts/KKLQp934n77cfZpPn/lawful-creativity> then "The pleasant shock of witnessing Art arises from the constraints of Art - from watching a skillful archer send an arrow into an exceedingly narrow target."
 LNC?
 - "And from billions of these bubbles within bubbles are all the beasts and baubles of the world composed."
 GEB (NNC)
 - "modest expectations, remorselessly fulfilled" https://www.theguardian.com/news/2017/nov/24/how-the-sandwich-consumed-britain (LND)
-- "a musk that makes you want to stand near them, doing nothing." -- http://dndwithpornstars.blogspot.com/2014/10/gender-and-representation-in-warhammers.html - LEC?
-- "he has grasped the falsity of the hedonistic attitude to life.
-Nearly all western thought since the last war, certainly all “progressive” thought, has assumed tacitly that human beings desire nothing beyond ease, security and avoidance of pain.
-In such a view of life there is no room, for instance, for patriotism and the military virtues.
-The Socialist who finds his children playing with soldiers is usually upset, but he is never able to think of a substitute for the tin soldiers; tin pacifists somehow won’t do.
-Hitler, because in his own joyless mind he feels it with exceptional strength, knows that human beings don’t only want comfort, safety, short working-hours, hygiene, birth-control and, in general, common sense; they also, at least intermittently, want struggle and self-sacrifice, not to mention drums, flags and loyalty-parades.
-However they may be as economic theories, Fascism and Nazism are psychologically far sounder than any hedonistic conception of life.
-The same is probably true of Stalin’s militarized version of Socialism.
-All three of the great dictators have enhanced their power by imposing intolerable burdens on their peoples.
-Whereas Socialism, and even capitalism in a more grudging way, have said to people “I offer you a good time,” Hitler has said to them “I offer you struggle, danger and death,” and as a result a whole nation flings itself at his feet." - George Orwell review of Mein Kampf, 1940 - LEP
-- "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
-Modern society has perfected the art of making people not feel necessary." ― Sebastian Junger (CGP?
-LEP?) [a society that perfects the art of making people feel unnecessary will crumble]
 - "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC NEC)
 - Adam Smith: "[wonder arises] when something quite new and singular is presented… [and] memory cannot, from all its stores, cast up any image that nearly resembles this strange appearance" (NGC?
 NEC?)
 - 'everyone saves the [multiverse] in their own way' rough translation from turkish, part of raki culture
-- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (used on NGD but could be elsewhere - CGD?)
+- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (used on NGD but could be elsewhere - CGD?
+CED?)
 - "...but it was not thought that fascinated him, but rather the processes by which thought moves.
 It was the machine he loved, not what the machine makes.
 The method by which the fool arrives at his folly was as dear to him as the ultimate wisdom of the wise.
 So much, indeed, did the subtle mechanism of mind fascinate him that he despised language, or looked upon it as an incomplete instrument of expression." - oscar wilde - the critic as artist
 - "A vibrant worldview is strong enough to persuade via reason to some and via aesthetic to others" - https://twitter.com/thinkagainer/ - NGC?
 LGP?
 - "Beautiful and terrible things will happen.
 Don't be afraid." ― Frederick Buechner CGP?
 NGC.
 LGC